 3.3.16.2 Stormwater design

 All shared urban accesses shall be surfaced and have their edges defined by a structural edge.
-The design shall demonstrate consideration of a sustainable approach to stormwater management rather than kerbed collection, channelling, and disposal, if possible.

 Rural accesses shall be formed with safe water tables/edge drains along but adequately clear of each side of the access.